Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Discussion

 Scaling has been widely used for both pattern recognition and latent-space derivation.
-Nevertheless, due to the structure of different datasets and the methodology behind these ordinary scaling methods, the derived results are sometimes uninformative.
-In this article, we contribute to both the scaling and contrastive learning literature by extending contrastive learning to MCA enabling researchers to derive contrasted dimensions using categorical data.
+Nevertheless, given that ordinary scaling methods only explore an overall latent pattern across groups, the derived results sometimes do not satisfy researchers whose interests instead focus on patterns \textit{within} a group.
+In this article, we contribute to the scaling, contrastive learning, data mining, and data visualization literature by extending contrastive learning to MCA, enabling researchers to preserve analytical unbiasedness and efficiency as much as possible and to derive contrasted dimensions identifying subgroups hidden in data.

-Through the analytical results from two surveys, the ESS 2018 and UTAS 2012, we illustrate the two main advantages of cMCA, relative to traditional scaling methods.
-First, cMCA can identify substantively important dimensions and divisions among (sub)groups that are missed by traditional methods.
-Second, while cMCA primarily explores principal directions for individual groups, it can still derive dimensions that can be applied to multiple groups.
-As demonstrated in~\autoref{fig:ess2018cmca_2}, when Conservative and Labour supporters are distributed almost identically, cMCA is able to identify the Brexit division that exists in both parties.